parlance-zz/g-diffuser-bot/README.md

-##  g-diffuser-lib - Frontend, Discord bot, command server, and utilities for the diffusers library (stable-diffusion)
+##  g-diffuser-bot - Discord bot and utilities for the diffusers library (stable-diffusion)

 Oct 4/2022 Update: The discord bot is back!
 I'll be working to re-add features as I go, including gui buttons et al.

 ## Anaconda package
-- anaconda package for g-diffuser-lib will be published very soon!
+- anaconda package for g-diffuser-bot will be published very soon!

-## Vision for the g-diffuser-lib project:
+## Vision for the g-diffuser-bot project:
  - In the near future the diffusers library (https://github.com/huggingface/diffusers) being developed and promoted by stability.ai will expose multi-modality sampling abilities, meaning we will be able to arbitrarily mix and match input and output types.
 Tasks like txt2music, music2img, and everything in-between will be possible, and all of this will be coming very soon.
  - The goal of the project is to provide the best possible front-end, interface, and utilities for the diffusers library and to enable regular users to access these powerful abilities with a free and easy-to-use package that supports their local GPU and as many OS's / platforms as possible.
  - The current frontends include an (interactive) cli and a discord bot.
  - The current experimental extensions include g-diffuser fourier shaped noise out-painting
    - Fourier shaped noise has been integrated in haffried's unified diffusers pipeline and GRPC server development for it will continue there: https://github.com/hafriedlander/stable-diffusion-grpcserver
- - For more information on progress and upcoming features please see: https://github.com/parlance-zz/g-diffuser-lib/issues
+ - For more information on progress and upcoming features please see: https://github.com/parlance-zz/g-diffuser-bot/issues

 ## Development and funding:
  - Donations are greatly appreciated and will be directly used to fund further development.